 California Assisted Living Association – Member

-Director of Quality Management/ Compliance Officer, Masonic Homes of California
+Senior Director of Clinical Quality Management/ Compliance Officer, Masonic Homes of California

 MSN, Ball State University, Muncie, Indiana